 The following day, Melvin Jr's best friend, Jason Hallett, was the subject of another failed assassination attempt outside of Halifax's downtown Children's Hospital after visiting his newborn baby.
 This brazen shooting in broad daylight in front of a hospital shocked the city and further underscored the notoriety of the warring families.
 The attack left Hallett with one bullet wound—it was the third time Hallett had been shot at that year.

 On December 4, Melvin Jr. himself would be hit by two bullets in the upper body, but survived after several days in the hospital.

-Shortly after, Jeremy Leblanc, the man sitting beside Wayne Marriott when he was murdered in 2006, was arrested and charged for the attack on Melvin Jr. (A second man, Daniel Edward Borden, who was also charged and convicted as an accessory in the attack on Melvin Jr., would be found murdered in 2011 after being released from prison.)
+Shortly after, Jeremy Leblanc, the man sitting beside Wayne Marriott when he was murdered in 2006, was arrested and charged for the attack on Melvin Jr. (A second man, Daniel Edward Borden, who was also charged and convicted as an accessory in the attack on Melvin Jr., would be murdered in 2011 after his release from prison.)

 Jeremy Leblanc was also charged as the ringleader in the attempted murder of Hallett in front of the hospital.
 The trigger man in this shooting was 18-year-old Aaron Marriott.

 Beyond the sheer audacity of this violent spree, court documents later identified Leblanc as a lifelong friend of Hallett and Melvin Jr. However, as the beef between the Melvins and Marriotts intensified, he had sided with the latter clan.
 Leblanc was also linked as the boss of a gun trafficking ring operated by a local Spryfield high school student.
 (Leblanc is currently serving a 26 year prison term for his crimes.)